 Warren said he had nominated three "native assessors" to represent him and speak on his behalf.

-Justice Brewer said unless they were certified practising barristers or solicitors of the High Court he could not allow them to speak for Warren at any court proceedings.
+Justice Brewer said unless they were certified practising barristers or solicitors of the High Court Warren at any court proceedings.

 Warren insisted they should be allowed to do so and said if Justice Brewer refused to allow them to speak he would be in breach of the Treaty of Waitangi.